Tareq4322/BatteryTile/README.md

 How to customize the Battery Tile

-Go to Settings > Apps > Tile Toolkit > Additional settings to:
+Go to Settings > Apps > QS Toolkit > Additional settings to:

 Select displayed stats (Voltage, Temperature, etc.).